 - Sandwich Size Ziploc Bag

 This is one of the easiest DIYs ever.
-Place a several drops of essential oil into a small glass dish (not plastic as some essential oils eat away at plastic).
-Using a paintbrush, brush the oil onto the wooden ornament.
-If you prefer to just place a few drops of oil onto the wood, you could do that as well, but painting it on ensures all the wood gets some of the oil.
+Place 1 Tablespoon of carrier oil into a small glass bowl and add about 15 drops of essential oil.
+(Make sure to use a glass bowl as some essential oils eat away at plastic).
+Using a small paintbrush, brush the oil onto the wooden ornament.

-Tie the ornament around your rear view mirror and let the aroma fill your car… and if you do use the Stress Away, maybe the traffic jams and screaming kids won’t bother you so much 🙂 Essential oils do not last forever, so when the scent fades just add a couple drops to directly to the wood.
+You can then use a small Command hook and hang this in front of the air vents to allow the scent to fill the car.
+Essential oils do not last forever, so when the scent fades just add a couple drops directly to the wood.
 No need to paint it on each time.

 Love it?
 Pin it!